Free Lesson Plan for Special Ed

 Slide1

-As always, comments and feedback is always encouraged and welcomed.
+As always, comments and feedback are encouraged and welcomed.
 Also, never hesitate to ask for what you need.
 You never know when someone will give up a Saturday to help you out.
 Teachers are one of the most supportive and caring communities of people; one I am proud to be part of.

 Christa